Why you should trust us

 The tail or tag end is the small section of the working end left over once you’ve done the knot or made a bight.

-A knot that is not dressed properly may have twisted lines which puts more stress on those areas of the rope.
-It may also not lay or be tensioned properly which can cause slipping and malfunction of the knot.
-It’s not enough just to make a knot that is looped and tied in the right way – take care to keep things neat and tidy.
+A knot that is not dressed properly may have twisted lines that put more stress on those areas of the rope.
+It may also not lay or be tensioned properly, which can cause slipping and malfunction of the knot.
+It’s not enough just to make a knot that is looped and tied in the right way — take care to keep things neat and tidy.

 A Bowline is the best knot that makes a fixed, non-slipping loop at the end of a line.
 You might end up using Bowlines every day because they are super handy.

 Fixed loops are useful in a variety of situations and there are many different ways to make them.
 I’ll show you the common way and my favorite way to tie a Bowline.

 We chose the Bowline because it’s quick to tie and easy to release.
 However, many other fixed-loop knots are difficult to release after being loaded, like the Overhand Loop or Figure Eight on a Bight.
 Or they take longer to tie around something like a tree, grommet, or handle, such as the Perfection Knot, Figure Eight Follow Through, and Bowline on a Bight.

 If you saw the recent movie Hacksaw Ridge, the main character Desmond Doss (who lowered over 75 injured men down a cliff face) used Bowlines for the makeshift belay harness.

 Examples of when you would use a Bowline: